bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+      closure is name because it is getting a global variable and using it in the console.log as a local variable

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+     the name will always be the same and the newRoll will change.

 c.
 What is the lexical scope of `newRoll`?
+      the lexical scope of newRoll is the math functions.

 ### Task 3 - Stretch Goals